ouspg/SoftwareHardwareSec/3.Shellcoding/README.md

 Extra: The method was first published [here](https://seclists.org/bugtraq/1997/Aug/63) (Solar Designer, Bugtraq, 1997).

+> [!NOTE]
+> The external grading system grades this task automatically.
+It uses the container targets that [docker/README.md](docker/README.md) describes.
+You can build the same targets and test your exploit locally before you submit it.
+Each target is a network service, and it prints the flag when your exploit succeeds.
+You can prepare with those containers before the external system becomes public.
+This task is relatively simple - just use the leaked address as base for calculating the payload, with the help of the `glibc` you can get from the provided container.

 ### B) Return-oriented programming (aka ROP)

 The return-to-libc method has some limitations: we depend heavily on the functions and arguments available in the libraries (and in the vulnerable program's text segment).